theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 ### Linux
 Building the demo on Linux is a simple native build.
-Only two depenencies are required: make and SDL2.
+Only two dependencies are required: make and SDL2.
 On a Debian-based Linux system, they can be installed via:
 ```
 sudo apt install make libsdl2-dev